MA-IBP Frequently Asked Questions

 What is the application fee?

 Applicants must submit a $175 non-refundable application fee, payable online via credit card or e-check.
 Please do not send a personal check or money order.
 The MA-IBP program will grant an application fee waiver to candidates who are active duty, reservists, or veterans of the United States military.
+You can also receive an application fee waiver by attending select events.

 When are the application deadlines?